-My name is Jane Jeffrey, and I am so happy to be joining the staff at St. Dominic School as the first grade teacher.
+My name is Jane Jeffrey, and I am St. Dominic School’s first-grade teacher.
 I grew up in central Iowa and attended college at Augustana in Sioux Falls, SD and North Texas State where I majored in elementary education with an emphasis in special education.
 Since then, I have earned many continuing professional hours of credit at a variety of institutions in both Iowa and Minnesota.
 I began my teaching career in Iowa where I taught children in grades K-4 with learning disabilities, and I also taught third and second grade there.

 My family then moved to Minnesota where I taught third, first, and second grade in New Prague for several years.
 We moved to Northfield in 2004, so I am thrilled I will now be working in the community I consider home.
 St. Dominic School has been a longstanding asset to Northfield, and I feel very fortunate in becoming a part of that legacy.
 An additional bonus for me is teaching first grade again.
 It is such a wonderful time in a child’s life.
 As a teacher, it is extremely rewarding to see young children progress so much and be excited about their learning.

 My personal time is spent flower gardening and working in the yard.
 I like to walk and go hiking whenever possible.
 A good book is a joy as is a crossword puzzle or two—not too hard!
 I am also a member of my church choir.
 (And yes, I have done binge-watching on Netflix.)